HyperSQL Database Files and Recovery

 test.properties

 Contains the entry 'modified'.
 If the entry 'modified' is set to 'yes' then the database is either running or was not closed correctly.
 When the database is properly shutdown, 'modified' is set to 'no'.
+You can add the optional entry readonly=true to make the database files read only.

 test.script